Configuration

 ]

-You can define any number of Channels in Glue42 Enterprise for your applications to use.
+You can define any number of Channels in Glue42 Enterprise for your apps to use.

-Here is an example of adding a custom purple Channel to an already existing list of Channels in Glue42 Enterprise:
+The following example demonstrates adding a custom black Channel to the already existing list of Channels in Glue42 Enterprise:

 {